mycourtpro/mycourtpro.github.io/api/rels.md

 "heldSlots" and "clubMaxSlots" are also included in the answer.
 It can be used to indicate to the user if he still can reserve.

+"balances" indicates if MyCourt owes money to the user.
+This can happen after unbooking a paying reservation (a reservation made on a court governed by a tariff).
+Note that MyCourt doesn't reimburse those amounts, they'll get debitted the next time the user reserves a court under a tariff or purchases a subscription, a prepaid or a preserved set.

 Here is a sample response (only one court though, and links edited out for brevity):

 {% highlight javascript %}